Distance Education Courses

 In twelve lessons students learn about pearl types and shapes including South Sea, black and freshwater pearls and how to judge luster, thickness and colour.
 History, occurrence, identification and the evaluation of jade and opal form the second part of this exceptional gemstones course.

-Fee: CAN$ 495 for home-study course (other countries US$ 495 plus US$ 55 shipping)) with text The Pearl Buying Guide, Pearl (5th edition), Jade and Opal Gem Series and other study materials.
+Fee: CAN$ 495 for home-study course with text The Pearl Buying Guide, Pearl (5th edition), Jade and Opal Gem Series and other study materials.
+Estimated time requirement 10 hours.
+Final Written Test.
+Certificate of Completion.
+Pre-requisite GEM 110.